dell/redfish-ansible-module/README.md

 ...
 ```

-The OOB controller (i.e. BMC, iDRAC, iLo) IP is necessary as this is how we communicate with the host.
+The OOB controller IP is necessary as this is how we communicate with the host.
 We are not connecting to the host OS via ssh, but to the OOB controller via https, so be sure this information is correct.
 Please note that *baseuri* can also be a DNS-resolvable name.

 The playbook names are self-explanatory, and they are the best source to learn how to use them.
 Every Redfish API supported by the Ansible module is included in the playbooks.
 If it's not in a playbook, a Redfish API has not been coded into the module yet.